april-org/parxe/README.md

   uses [Xemsg!](https://github.com/pakozm/xemsg) with nanomsg TCP transport to communication between processes.

+- "ssh" uses `ssh` with private/public key credentials to run commands in remote hosts.
+It uses [Xemsg!](https://github.com/pakozm/xemsg) with nanomsg TCP transport to communication between processes.
+This engine needs at least one machine with one core to work, so you need to execute at least once `px.config.engine():add_machine(login,num_cores)`.

 ## Default configuration

 Some configuration parameters can be setup before the execution of any command